What fundraising tools should you use to reach these markets?

 Quite commonly in arts organisations but also others causes, gift clubs operate as an incentive to people to give set amounts.
 Membership is achieved by making a gift above a certain level, and it is exclusive to belong to the club that honours this group.
 The club may have a special name, special yearly function (eg. dinner with the team, the research professor, a special artiste, behind the scenes tour with the backstage crew etc) or other distinction that is seen as worthwhile recognition by its members.
 The recognition cannot be of monetary value however.

-The internet has revolutionized fundraising as it has so many other areas of life.
-Websites, charity portals that direct donations from shopping or other sites, updating and sending out appeals by email or SMS, adding podcasts, wikis and blogs to your information and outreach, using social networking sites such as Facebook, Twitter or LinkedIn, online video of the reality of your cause, downloading a ringtone or wallpaper of an endangered tiger – the list goes on.
+The internet has revolutionised fundraising as it has so many other areas of life.
+Websites, charity portals that direct donations from shopping or other sites, updating and sending out appeals by email or SMS, adding podcasts, wikis and blogs to your information and outreach, using social networking sites such as Facebook, Twitter or LinkedIn, online video of the reality of your cause – the list goes on.

 A range of websites now offer guidance to individuals or groups wanting to raise funds online.
 Such sites generally help in three ways: a step by step system enabling a personal webpage to be created so you can start fundraising immediately, suggestions for outreach to your likely donors (such as email blasts to people you know) and a secure means of accepting and receipting donations.
 Local sites include Everyday Hero.